Established in 1992

-However, completing that form and making proposals will end any dispute you may have and allow the bank to continue to legals without delay - as that form signed and delivered to the bank is your confirmation that you accept the debt/s being claimed - otherwise why would you complete it?
+However, completing the bank's Personal Financial Disclosure form and making proposals will end any dispute you may have had and allow the bank to continue to legals without delay - that form signed and delivered to the bank is your confirmation that you accept the debt/s being claimed - otherwise why would you complete it?

 You may ask why the bank requires so much information (which varies between 8 - 16 pages of financial questions) and you may also query what does the bank really want?

-It is important to know why the bank asks questions and request you complete a personal financial statement and sign it.
-All items on the form will be assessed individually by the bank as to what is in their opinion a) a necessity and b) what is frivolous or c) extravagant.
+It is important to know why the bank asks questions and request you complete a personal financial statement first and requests you sign it.
+All items on the form will be assessed individually by the bank as to what is in their opinion is: a) a necessity and b) what is frivolous or c) extravagant.

 Your household expenses will be evaluated individually against the Standard Financial Statement ‘trigger figures’ on expenditure guidelines which are also accepted by the courts.